oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 | OKE | `enable_oke_vcnN_rcv_infra` | `oke_vcnN_rcv_backup_retention_period_in_days` |
 | Exadata | `enable_exa_vcnN_rcv_infra` | `exa_vcnN_rcv_backup_retention_period_in_days` |

-The retention inputs are numbers and default to 30 days.
+The retention inputs are numbers and default to 0 days, meaning protection policies are disabled by default.
+Protection policies are only enabled for values greater than 0.
 Infrastructure is created only when `deploy_database_cmp` is `true`, the matching VCN is added, and its Recovery Service enable input is `true`.
 OKE VCN support also requires the matching optional database subnet input, `add_oke_vcnN_db_subnet`, to be `true`.

 ### Supported Resources